HamzaHandanagic/ef-core-hands-on/README.md

 DbContext has four properties inside:

-- Database – This property is responsible for the Transactions, Database Migrations/Creations, and Raw SQL queries
+- Database – This property is responsible for the Transaction control, Database Migrations/Creations, and Raw SQL commands
-- ChangeTracker – This property is used to track states of the entities retrieved via the same context instance
+- ChangeTracker – This property is used to track states of the entities retrieved via the same context instance.
+Provides access to EF Core’s change tracking code.
 - Model – This property provides access to the database model that EF Core uses when connecting or creating a database.
-- ContextId - A unique identifier for the context instance and pool lease, if any.
+- ContextId - A unique identifier for the instance of the DbContext and pool lease, if any.
+Its main role is to be a correlation ID for logging and debugging so that you can see what reads and writes were done from the same instance of the application’s DbContext.

+EF Core uses a property called State that’s attached to all tracked entities.
+For EF Core to detect a change, the entity must be tracked.
+Entities are tracked if you read them in without an AsNoTracking method in the query or when you call a Add, Update, Remove, or Attach method with an entity class as a parameter.
+When you call SaveChanges/SaveChangesAsync, by default, EF Code executes a method called ChangeTracker.DetectChanges, which compares the current entity’s data with the entity’s tracking snapshot.
+The State property holds the information about what you want to happen to that entity when you call the application’s DbContext method, SaveChanges.
+The State property is enum of type EntityState and it can be:
+- Added—The entity doesn’t yet exist in the database.
+SaveChanges will insert it.
+- Unchanged—The entity exists in the database and hasn’t been modified on the client.
+SaveChanges will ignore it.
+- Modified—The entity exists in the database and has been modified on the client.
+SaveChanges will update it.
+- Deleted—The entity exists in the database but should be deleted.
+SaveChanges will delete it.
+- Detached—The entity you provided isn’t tracked.
+SaveChanges doesn’t see it.

+The SaveChange/SaveChangeAsync methods change the State of all the tracked entity classes to Unchanged.
 DbContext contains all DbSets and each set represent a table in the database.

 The DbContext lifetime